Tenor-Inc/tenor-android-core/README.md

 To add Tenor GIF content to your app, please follow the steps below.

 ## Setup
+The following instruction is based on Android Studio.

 ### Option 1: Embed as a Module
-If you are using a module structure in Android Studio, you can add the Tenor Android Core as a module by right-clicking the project, `New -> Module -> Import .JAR/.AAR` and selecting `tenor-android-core`.
-Finally, add this line to your `build.gradle` dependencies:
+If you prefer to embed our `tenor-android-core.aar` file as a module, you can do so by right-clicking the project, select `New` -> `Module` -> `Import .JAR/.AAR` and choosing `tenor-android-core.arr`.

+Once the importing is done, you can use include the module as a dependency of your other modules by going to their module `build.gradle` file and add the following lines:
 ```java
     dependencies {
         compile project(':tenor-android-core')
     }
 ```

-### Option 2: Embed as a `.aar` File
+### Option 2: Embed as a Library File
-Alternatively, if you wish to import Tenor Android Core as a `.aar` file, copy `tenor-android-core.aar` into your app's `libs` folder.
-Then add the following lines of code to your `build.gradle` file:
+Alternatively, you can copy our `tenor-android-core.aar` into the `libs` folder of your `app` module.

+This approach requires some additional setup on the `build.gradle` file of your `app` module:
 ```java
     repositories {
         flatDir{